Expectations, Policies, and Procedures

 • Work backward from the dissertation deadline to choose a date for your defense, in consultation with your advisor and your committee.
 A good rule of thumb is to provide the complete dissertation to your committee 2-4 weeks prior to the defense, and allow yourself at least 2 weeks after the defense to handle any necessary revisions.

-• See below the procedure for announcing your public thesis defense.
+• See 'Procedures Explained' section below for directions on announcing your public thesis defense.

 Grades